shwag-wsu/blog/_posts/2025-02-16-erp-best-practices.md

 #### Multi-Factor Authentication (MFA):

-Enforce MFA for all users, especially admin and privileged accounts.
+- Enforce MFA for all users, especially admin and privileged accounts.
-Use Azure AD Conditional Access for additional security layers.
+- Use Azure AD Conditional Access for additional security layers.

 #### Single Sign-On (SSO):

-Integrate SSO using Azure AD, Okta, or another identity provider.
+- Integrate SSO using Azure AD, Okta,Ping or another identity provider.
-Reduces credential sprawl and improves user experience.
+- Reduces credential sprawl and improves user experience.
+- Ensure you can use mutliple standard protocals OpenId Connect and SAML

 #### Privileged Account Management (PAM):

-Use Just-in-Time (JIT) access for admin accounts.
+- Use Just-in-Time (JIT) access for admin accounts.
-Monitor and log all privileged account actions.
+- Monitor and log all privileged account actions.

-### Data Security & Encryption
+### 2) Data Security & Encryption

 #### Encryption at Rest & In Transit:

-Use AES-256 encryption for database storage.
+- Use AES-256 encryption for database storage.
-Enforce TLS 1.2+ for all communications between services.
+- Enforce TLS 1.2+ for all communications between services.
-Ensure ERP backups are encrypted and stored securely.
+- Ensure ERP backups are encrypted and stored securely.
-Ensure any files used in integrations are also encrypted at rest
+- Ensure any files used in integrations are also encrypted at rest

 #### Data Masking & Tokenization:

-Use data masking for sensitive data (PII, PHI, financial info).
+- Use data masking for sensitive data (PII, PHI, financial info).
-Tokenization can help protect sensitive customer and financial data.
+- Tokenization can help protect sensitive customer and financial data.

 #### Database Security:

-Implement row-level security (RLS) and column-level security (CLS).
+- Implement row-level security (RLS) and column-level security (CLS).
-Restrict direct database access to only authorized applications/services.
+- Restrict direct database access to only authorized applications/services.
-Regular database vulnerability scans and security patches.
+- Regular database vulnerability scans and security patches.

+### 3) Secure Application Development

+#### Zero Trust Security Model:

+- Assume no implicit trust for any request.
+- Use identity verification + continuous monitoring for all access.

+#### Secure API Design:

+- Use OAuth 2.0, OpenID Connect (OIDC), or SAML for authentication.
+- Ensure API Gateway rate limiting to prevent abuse.
+- Regularly scan APIs for vulnerabilities (e.g., OWASP API Top 10 threats).

+#### Input Validation & Protection Against OWASP Top 10:

+- Implement SQL injection protection via ORM and parameterized queries.
+- Use Content Security Policy (CSP) to prevent XSS attacks.
+- Validate user input and sanitize all data before processing.

+#### Logging & Monitoring:

+- Enable Azure Monitor, Microsoft Defender for Cloud, or SIEM tools.
+- Implement audit logs for all user actions within the ERP.
+- Set up real-time alerts for security events (e.g., unauthorized access attempts).

 Proin convallis mi ac felis pharetra aliquam.
 Curabitur dignissim accumsan rutrum.
 In arcu magna, aliquet vel pretium et, molestie et arcu.